azzammuhyala/pygvideo/README.md

 Used to enable warnings from the PyGVideo or from MoviePy library.
 It is useful when you want to see all warnings that are generated by the library.

 ### Function `quit`
 Exits, cleans up, and releases the video globally.
 All the videos you have loaded will be released.
-This function is highly recommended once you no longer need the video or when you exit the Pygame window.
+This function is highly recommended once you no longer need the video or when you exit the PyGame window.

 ### Function `quit_all`
 Exits, cleans up, and releases all the videos and clips globally.